hnryjmes/well-grounded-rubyist/README.md

 * built-in datetime formatting

 * Summary: String creation and manipulation / The workings of symbols / Numerical objects, including floats and integers / Date, time, and date/time objects and how to query and manipulate them

+Chapter 9 - Collection and container objects (pp. 254 - 285)

+* Sequentially ordered collections with arrays / Keyed collections with hashes / Inclusion and membership tests with ranges / Unique, unordered collections with sets / Named arguments using hash syntax

+* collections and containers

+* arrays, hashes, range, set

+* "An array's job is to store other objects."

+* hashes behave similarly to arrays if you use sequential integer indexes

+* create arrays in many ways...
+Array.new, literal, Array() method, special % notation

+* shifting and unshifting, concat, push, flatten, uniq

+* creating a hash: literal, Hash.new, class method, top-level method

+* combining hashes: when two share the same key, the second hash wins

+* range (e.g. 1..100), range include

+* ruby standard lib: sets

+* set methods (for example, set intersection)

+* superset, subset

+* Summary: How to create, manipulate, and transform collection objects, including Arrays, Hashes, Ranges, Sets / Named arguments

+Chapter 10 - Collections central: Enumerable and Enumerator

+*